hzget/hzget.github.io/programming/basic/network_concepts.md

 the peer.

-The server process can serve multiple clients concurrently via maintaining each connection in a single thread.
+The server process can serve multiple clients concurrently via maintaining each connection with a single thread.
 However, the cost of context switching (of threads) is high, thus the multi-threads method is not applicable when there're many clients.
 The issue is addressed by the I/O multiplexing technique.

 Here's an example of tcp programming in golang.
-The socket details are hidden.
+The socket details are hidden in the underlying structure.

 ```golang
 // client side